 What is open TMJ surgery?

-Open TMJ surgery allows your surgeon to see inside your temporomandibular joint (TMJ) through a cut on your skin.
+Open TMJ surgery allows your surgeon to see inside your temporomandibular joint (TMJ, or jaw joint) through a cut on your skin.

 Your surgeon can diagnose and treat problems such as a torn cartilage and damage to the surface of the joint.
 They will be able to remove or change the position of the cartilage disc and reshape the lower and upper joint surfaces.